brunobg/webdevbook/docs/project/newproject.md

 The two most important things to do in your project:

 1. Involve users early and often, and talk about your project to your customer base.
-2. Know what you are building, have a clear roadmap and clear requirements.
+2. Know what you are building: have a clear roadmap and clear requirements before things are built.

 :::